aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 ### Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/blob/main/CODE_OF_CONDUCT.md).
-Don't forget to read [AeonLabs's Wiki](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki) before using any code or electronics available here on Github.
+Don't forget to read [AeonLabs's Wiki](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki) before using any code or electronics available here on GitHub.
 Thank you.

 ### Coding standards